John Paul Getty III: Kidnapping

-John Paul Getty Jr. asked his father J. Paul Getty for the money, but his grandfather refused, arguing that his 13 other grandchildren could also become kidnap targets if he paid.
+John Paul Getty Jr. asked his father J. Paul Getty for the money, but the latter refused, arguing that his 13 other grandchildren might become kidnap targets if he paid.
 The kidnappers sent a second demand, but its arrival was delayed by an Italian postal strike.
-As time wore on, Paul's treatment by his captors grew worse; they took away his radio, killed a bird that he had taken as a pet, and began playing Russian roulette against his head.
+As time wore on, Paul's treatment by his captors grew worse; they took away his radio, killed a bird he had taken as a pet, and began playing Russian roulette against his head.